 Masatsugu Takamatsu

-Disaster Risk Management Specialist, Climate Change & Disaster Risk Management Unit for the South Asia Region, World Bank
+Senior Disaster Risk Management Specialist in the Urban, Disaster Risk Management, and Land Unit for the Europe and Central Asia Region at the World Bank

 His expertise is hydraulics and hydrology including urban stormwater and flood management and integrated water resources management.
 Before joining the World Bank, he worked for a civil engineering design firm in the US for more than 10 years as a water resources engineer.
-He contributed to many different projects such as Long Term Control Plan (LTCP) project in New York City conducting combined sewer overflow (CSO) modeling, and Sanitary Sewer Consent Decree Program in Baltimore City contributing to sewershed collection system modeling and mitigation planning.
-He holds Professional Engineer license in Civil Engineering from the State of Maryland in the US.
+He contributed to many different projects such as Long-Term Control Plan (LTCP) project in New York City conducting combined sewer overflow (CSO) modeling, and Sanitary Sewer Consent Decree Program in Baltimore City contributing to sewershed collection system modeling and mitigation planning.